deepdoctection/deepdoctection/docs/tutorials/datasets.rst

 sample is streamed individually.

 A mapping is required for the transformation, which transfers raw data into the core data model.
-Here, too, there are some functions for different annotation syntaxes in the mapper package.
+Here, too, there are some functions for different annotation syntax in the mapper package.

 .. code:: python